acend/website-hugo/site/content/en/trainings/prometheus.md

       twitter : "https://twitter.com/tphilipona"

 # testimonials
-testimonials:
+    - title : "Das sagt unser Trainingsteilnehmer<br/>Michael Rudiger, Solothurn"
-  enable: true
+      image : "images/trainings/ACEND_Jeremy@4x.jpg"
-  testimonial:
+      logo : "images/testimonials/10centris.png"
-    - title : "Here’s what our clients say about our trainings:<br/>Curdin Salis Gross, Bern" image : "images/team/Coach@4x.jpg" text : "The trainings are fantastic and practice-oriented.
-The teachers take time to patiently address individual questions.
-All in all, only to be recommended!"
+      text : "The training was very helpful and gave me a great insight into the world of Prometheus.
+Thanks to the hands-on labs, I was able to apply my knowledge right away.
+The trainers were very competent and helpful, the workshops were technically great."

 ---